p2panda/reflection/README.md

 `flatpak install flathub org.gnome.Builder`

-3. Clone the repo:
+3. Clone the aardvark repo:

 `git clone git@github.com:p2panda/aardvark.git && cd aardvark`

-4. Open the Builder application and navigate to the `aardvark` repo.
+4. Open the Builder application and navigate to the aardvark repo.
    - You may be prompted to install or update the SDK in Builder.

 5. Run the project with `Shift+Ctrl+Space` or click the ► icon (top-middle